 The final format you receive will be slightly smaller than the file you have submitted.
 Your delivered file should be given a bleed (border) of about 3 mm.
 Essentially this means you get the size of the print with an added 3 mm on all sides, giving us room to cut your custom print without worrying about annoying white borders.
 (For example: if you order an A5 format, the size of this is 148x210mm, so therefore the A5 file you send us, should be: 154x216mm.)

-The printing and cutting processes have natural movement so using bleed helps to make your project more as you expect.
+The printing and cutting processes have natural movement so using bleed helps to make your project look more as you expect.

 What is CMYK (Full Colour)?